1. Education

 • Distinctions: 10:1 student / faculty ratio; chapter of Phi Beta Kappa for strong liberal arts and sciences; membership in the AAU for strong research programs; multi-billion dollar endowment; one of the country's top universities

-• For acceptance rate, test scores, costs and other information, visit the Johns Hopkins University profile.
+• For acceptance rate, costs and other information, visit the Johns Hopkins University profile.

 Loyola University Maryland